terrapower/armi/doc/developer/parallel_coding.rst

 MPI Communication within ARMI
 =============================
-Now that you understand the basics, here's how you should get your :doc:`code interfaces </developer/dev_task_support/interfaces>` to run things in parallel in ARMI.
+Now that you understand the basics, here's how you should get your :py:class:`armi.interfaces.Interface` to run things in parallel in ARMI.

 You don't have to worry too much about the ranks, etc. because ARMI will set that up for you.
 Basically,